 - Jo Hedesan – Objectives, Approaches and Results of the Transcription Team & Transkribus training

-Jo introduced the objective of her group: Transcribe the printed Latin alchemical corpus between c.
-1500 and 1600 (Corpus TOME A), and between 1601 and c.
-1700 (Corpus TOME B).
-After year 1, the group has transcribed a highly curated sample of 16th century alchemy (a catalogue of 140 works, wherefrom c.
-70 works transcribed at the moment).
+Jo introduced the objectives of her group: transcribing the printed Latin alchemical corpus from around 1500 to 1600 (Corpus TOME A), and from 1601 to circa 1700 (Corpus TOME B).
+By the end of the first year, the group had transcribed a highly curated sample of 16th-century alchemy, comprising a catalogue of 140 works, with approximately 70 works transcribed to date.

-Jo also presented two definitions of alchemy, a narrow one and a tentative broader one, the latter being obviously used when making up the catalogue for the corpus TOME A. Last but not least, Jo introduced the members of her group, the pipeline and standards they proceed with, and the Transcribus recognition model TOME 2.1 she is working on and training at the moment.
+Jo presented two definitions of alchemy: a narrow one, and a broader, more tentative definition, which was employed for compiling the catalogue of Corpus TOME A. She also introduced the members of her group and outlined the transcription pipeline, standards, and procedures they follow.
+Furthermore, Jo discussed the Transkribus recognition model TOME 2.1, which she is currently working on and training to improve the transcription process.

 Conclusion